 This is a general instruction of the load interface installation.
 The load interface is intended to act as an interface to the power and current meters as input to the DLM system of GARO Entity charging stations.
 The procedure differs between different installations and can also differ due to national regulations.
 The load interface unit is designed for DIN rail mounting.
-Two different load interface units are available at GARO: GARO Entity Balance advanced.
+Two different load interface units are available at GARO: GARO Entity Balance basic and GARO Entity Balance advanced.